Steps to avoid those annoying robocalls

 Last year, the Federal Trade Commission received more than 3 million complaints.
 In response, the agency filed more than 100 lawsuits against over 600 companies who placed billions of calls.
 The FTC reports that robocaller scams cost consumers $350 million each year.

-YouMail Robocall Index, a company which provides a robocall blocker and gathers information about robocalls from users of the service, reported that 16.3 billion robocalls have been placed nationwide in the first five months of 2018.
+YouMail, a company which provides a robocall blocker and gathers information about robocalls from users of the service, reported that 16.3 billion robocalls have been placed nationwide in the first five months of 2018.

 A few robocalls are legitimate and legal, especially if they contain emergency information such as school closures, flight cancellations or fraud alert from a credit card company.
 These calls must identify who is initiating the call and provide an "Opt-in" consent method before presenting the information.

-Note: Editor's note: A previous version of this story incorrectly cited YouMail as YouMail Robocall Index; Robocall Index is YouMail's monthly robocall volume report.